compaes/MUST/README.md

 ## License

-Epylib is a free open-source software released under the General Public License version 3.
+The MUST Toolbox is a free open-source software released under the General Public License version 3.